AverageHoarder/castpi2go/README.md

 2. once the pi has booted, find out its IP address in your router
 3. SSH into the pi via `ssh username@IP/hostname` (replace "username" with the user you set in Raspberry Pi Imager)
 4. if you used an up to date image (bookworm as of writing), run `sudo nmtui` and set a static IP, then reboot the pi `sudo reboot`
+Note: If you are using the convenience script, carry on [here](https://github.com/AverageHoarder/castpi2go#adding-a-pi).

 ### Adding your Raspberry Pi to the inventory and setting its variables
 [Snapcast](https://github.com/badaix/snapcast) uses a client/server model where all configured clients play in sync what is cast to the server.